CosmicHorrorDev/subwinder/examples/README.md

 ## Examples

-Currently the only example is a more featureful version of the _Quickstart_ included in the library's README.
 If you have any good ideas for more examples that would be helpful then don't hesitate to [raise an issue](https://github.com/LovecraftianHorror/subwinder/issues) about it.

 ### [Advanced Quickstart](advanced_quickstart.py)